fjkz/tt-runner/doc/en/README.md

 Test scripts must exit with a non-zero status code when it fails. `tt-runner` verifies whether each script succeeded or failed with the status code.

-Note that each scripts is executed in the directory where it exists. `tt-runner` changes the working directory internally when it runs a script.
+Note that each script is executed in the directory where it exists. `tt-runner` changes the working directory internally when it runs a script.
 If you do not want to change the working directory, you can set `--no-change-dir` option.

 The following environment variables are assigned when scripts are run.